Mic-M/ioBroker.logparser/docs/en/logparser.md

 ## Tab "General"

-**Remove PID**: The js controller version 2.0 or higher adds the PID in brackets to the front of logs, e.g. `(12234) Terminated: Without reason`.
-With this option the PIDs including brackets, like (1234), can be removed from the log lines.
+**Remove PID**: JS controller version 2.0 or greater adds the PID in brackets to the front of logs, e.g. `(12234) Terminated: Without reason`.
+If activated, the PIDs including brackets, like (1234), are removed from the log lines.

 **Number of JSON tables used in VIS**:
-With this option, additional states can be created for output as JSON tables in VIS.
-These allow to switch between the individual filters in a VIS table (e.g. 'Homematic', 'Warnings', 'Errors' etc.), which are then dynamically output in this one table.
+This option adds additional states for better Visualization in VIS.
+You will then be able to select certain filters, which are then shown accordingly in the JSON table (e.g. 'Homematic', 'Warnings', 'Errors' etc.).

-Specify here the number of different JSON tables where you need this.
-These are created under 'visualization.table1', 'visualization.table2', etc. To deactivate: Enter 0 (then these additional states are not created)
+Specify the number of different JSON tables you need.
+The states of these are being created under 'visualization.table0', 'visualization.table1', etc. Enter 0 to deactivate.

 ## Tab "Parser Rules (Filter)"